Common Cattail Plant, shoreline reed

 How to get rid of cattails in a pond

-Removing cattails with a rake or pulling by hand are possibilities.
+Removing vegetation with a rake or pulling by hand are possibilities.
 They are both time consuming but safe options.
 Removing with equipment is faster but can have negative results.
 Accidentally digging too deep to remove roots can create pond leaks.

 Any fragment of the cattail root that is left behind can also sprout a new plant.
 For larger stands of cattails, this is why aquatic safe herbicides are often the most effective choice.